deadratfink/jy-transform/docs/CUSTOM.md

 then `js` `origin` is automatically inferred from file extension.

-## Orign and Target Type Inference
+## Origin and Target Type Inference

 The example above has shown that we have an automatic type inference from file extensions.
 This is supported as shown by the following table (from-to):